|

 We aim to operationalize this notion with the help of the Purpose-Specificity Framework for modeling methods that, instead of working within the traditional dichotomy of „general purpose” vs. „domain-specific”, treat purpose and specificity as orthogonal dimensions.
 This generates a design space for modeling methods, allowing them to shift agilely according to (possibly evolving) „modeling method requirements” that must be explicitly managed as a distinct category of requirements.
 Knowledge Graphs can act as a mediator between the human-oriented representations captured in diagrammatic models and machine behavior that becomes “aware” of those models.

 For more details see the chapter Buchmann, R. A., The Purpose-Specificity Framework for Domain-Specific Modeling Methods.
+The engineering methodology underlying our research is based on:

 Copyright © October, 2025 FSEGA-UBB.
 All rights reserved.
 Copyright Notice.